thycotic/privman-docs/install/agents/nix/ubuntu.md

 ## Post Installation

-By default Ubuntu does not start a newly installed package, therefore you will need to manually start the Thycotic Agent
+By default Ubuntu does not start a newly installed package, therefore you will need to manually start the Thycotic Agent.

-Performed as non root user with sudo permissions
+Performed as non root user with sudo permissions:

 `>> sudo systemctl start pmagent.service`